ale94mleon/TOFF/docs/source/api.rst

 Input data
 ----------

-Currently, **small** only accepts valid RDKit molecules and valid pdbqt files that will be processed by Vina.
+Currently, **TOFF** only accepts valid RDKit molecules and valid pdbqt files that will be processed by Vina.

 The idea